canelhasmateus/diamond/vault/permanent/psy.implicitAssumptions.md

-Implicit assumptions are a common psychological, mathematical and [[human phenomena]].
+Implicit assumptions are a common psychological, mathematical and [[psy.phenomena]].